ciscoheat/superforms-web/src/routes/concepts/events/+page.md

 onError: (({ result }) => void) | 'apply'
 ```

-When the SvelteKit [error](https://kit.svelte.dev/docs/errors#expected-errors) helper is thrown on the server, you can use the `onError` event to catch it.
+When the SvelteKit [error](https://kit.svelte.dev/docs/errors#expected-errors) function is thrown on the server, you can use the `onError` event to catch it.

 `result` is the error ActionResult, with the `error` property casted to [App.Error](https://kit.svelte.dev/docs/types#app-error).
 In this simple example, the message store is set to the error: